 The GRACES Integration Time Calculator (ITC) can be used to determine limiting magnitudes, exposure times, S/N ratios, background levels, etc., for all the available GRACES configurations, any kind of observing conditions, and various types of targets.

-The current ITC is a Python script.
+The current ITC comes as both a Web form and Python script.
 The older, now deprecated, IDL script is still available, but for reference purposes only.
-Users are strongly encouraged to use the Python script as it is recalibrated, resolves many bugs identified in the IDL script, and provides several new features.
+Users are strongly encouraged to use current version as it is recalibrated, resolves many bugs identified in the IDL script, and provides several new features.

 Download GRACES_ITC_v2p1.zip to whichever location you like and unzip it.
 Beside the Python ITC script, the compressed folder contains the "filters" and "templates" folders, which are needed for the ITC script to run properly.
 Please do not rename these folders or modify their content.
 Before using ITC, ensure your computer meets the following requirements.

 How to use

 In a terminal, cd to the location of the Python script, i.e. inside the unzipped folder.
 Then run the script from the terminal in one of the following ways:

 This runs the script without any parameters.
 The user is then asked step-by-step to interactively provide the required parameters.

 python ITC.py -templ g2v -mag 10 -filter r -iq 85 -cc 70 -sb 80 -airmass 1.5 -rdmode normal -spmode 1 -exptime 120